At Pension Claim Consulting Ltd (PCC) we’re committed to protecting and respecting your privacy.

 We may change this Policy from time to time, so please check this page occasionally to ensure that you’re happy with any changes.
 By providing your personal information to us, we shall assume that you have read, understood and agree to be bound by this Policy.

 PCC act on our client’s behalf in relation to miss-sold pensions or investments.

-In this policy, we may refer to ourselves as we, us, our or PCC, in all of these cases we mean us, the friendly helpful and professional people at Pension Claims Consultants Limited.
-We are not part of a group and unless we specifically tell you to the contrary, your information will only be used by us here at PCC.
+In this policy, we may refer to ourselves as we, us, our or PCC, in all of these cases we mean us Pension Claim Consulting Ltd. We are not part of a group and unless we specifically tell you to the contrary, your information will only be used by us here at PCC.

-Pension Claims Consultants Limited is a company registered in England with the company number 9626782 and our registered office is Redlands Business Centre, 3-5 Tapton House Road, Sheffield, S10 5BY.
+Pension Claim Consulting Ltd is a company registered in England with the company number 9626782 and our registered office is Redlands Business Centre, 3-5 Tapton House Road, Sheffield, S10 5BY.